 You’ll see that, by the heel, they’ve mixed it up by adding different weights and even some gaps that would be great at absorbing the impact.
 They are designed like waves (thus the name Wave Rider) that make running smoother.
 They call this the U4ic and U4icX technology.

 The only problem I see with this shoe is the sizing.
 It seems Mizuno didn’t really make it true to size, and experts have been recommending going half a size up.
-Even that didn’t seem to do it for other runners, though, so be extra mindful of that.
+Even that didn’t seem to do it for other runners, though.
 Otherwise, great shoe!

 The ASICS was a really close competitor with its Gel-Cumulus and could very well be at the top.
 Its quite basic design may fool you, as I was, but its features are really great for those who underpronate.